-- Hepatitis B and C. These viruses spread through contact with infected blood and having sex with an infected person.
-People with these viruses have hepatitis (inflamed liver).
+These viruses spread through contact with infected blood and having sex with a person who is infected.
+People with these viruses have hepatitis or an inflamed liver.
 If the infection lasts a long time, it can permanently damage your liver, called cirrhosis.
 Cirrhosis can lead to liver cancer.

-- Human herpes virus 8 (HHV-8).
-This virus is spread mostly through sexual contact.
-While it does not cause symptoms in most people who have it, it can cause Kaposi sarcoma, especially in people with a weakened immune system.
+This virus is spread mostly through saliva, but may also be spread through sexual contact or blood.
+While it doesn’t cause symptoms in most people who have it, it can cause Kaposi sarcoma, especially in people with a weakened immune system.